-Diagnostic tests in calculus and statistics will be administered during Orientation Week on Tuesday, August 22 and Wednesday, August 23.
-All students are strongly encouraged to review the key topics in calculus and statistics thoroughly prior to Orientation Week.
+Diagnostic tests in calculus and statistics will be administered for all new students.
+Students are strongly encouraged to review the key topics in calculus and statistics thoroughly prior to Orientation Week.

 Exams are primarily multiple choice and calculators are not permitted.
 Students will have 1 hour and 15 minutes to take each test.
-Only students who have successfully completed prerequisite-level courses in calculus and statistics may take the diagnostic exams during fall orientation.
+Only students who have successfully completed prerequisite-level courses in calculus and statistics may take the diagnostic exams.
 Successful grades on prerequisite level courses and diagnostic exams will allow students to enroll in graduate level courses requiring calculus and statistics as prerequisites.
 Those students with low scores relative to their peers will be required to engage in self-study or take remedial coursework prior to diagnostic retesting and preparation for enrollment into various ENVIRON classes with statistics and/or calculus as prerequisites.
 Avoid this!!
 Study ahead of time.
 Again, students who have not successfully completed prerequisite level courses, by the start of fall orientation week, may not take the diagnostic exams.
 After orientation week, the next opportunity to take the diagnostic exams will be in spring 2018.

 Please Do Not Stress!
 This cannot be emphasized enough.
 Although we want students to do well on the diagnostic exams, please do not stress about these tests in advance.
 The exams are only intended to assess where students are in these subjects at the time that they enroll, and to make sure that students are prepared for graduate level courses requiring calculus and statistics as prerequisites.

 Review Calculus and Statistics in Advance